GeoLitter/mobile-app/README.md

 # ecocrypt

-A new Flutter project.
+A mobile app made using flutter!

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter project and would like to contribute to this project.

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)